 —Crazy Horse, 1875

-1. Take the Ecological Footprint Quiz.
-Or use the Animated Global Footprint Calculator.
+1. Use the Animated Global Footprint Calculator.
 How many planets does it take to support your lifestyle?
-Discover how you can minimize your impact.

 3. Check out these crash-course resources: a passionate talk by Australian philanthropist

 Philip Wollen; Optimal Daily Nutrition; The 3 Basic Laws of Ecology; and the film